Juneteenth In Northwest Arkansas

-• A festive march led by The Cummins Group and members of the University of Arkansas Pine Bluff Marching Band
+• A lively march led by The Cummins Group and the University of Arkansas Pine Bluff Marching Band

 Why Juneteenth?